 If a host site has 12 courts, men's and women's matches may be played simultaneously Friday or Saturday.
 Match times must be selected from Options One or Two under Single-Gender Site.
-If an institution wishes to schedule matches differently from what is prescribed, it must receive approval from the Men's and Women's Tennis Committee.
+If an institution wishes to schedule matches differently from what is prescribed, it must receive approval from the Division I Men's and Women's Tennis Committee during the bid process.